Myrsini Aristidou

-Myrsini Aristidou is a Cypriot film director, screenwriter and producer.
-She is best known for her short films Semele and Aria, and her debut feature film, Hold Onto Me (Κράτα Με).
-Her work has been presented at major international film festivals including Venice Film Festival, Berlin International Film Festival, Sundance Film Festival, Toronto International Film Festival, and Tribeca Festival.
+Myrsini Aristidou (Greek: Μυρσίνη Αριστείδου) is a Greek Cypriot film director, screenwriter, and producer.
+She is best known for her short films Semele and Aria, and her debut feature film, Hold onto Me (Κράτα Με).
+Hold Onto Me premiered at the 2026 Sundance Film Festival and won the Audience Award in the World Cinema Dramatic Competition.
+Her films have screened at international film festivals including Venice Film Festival, Berlin International Film Festival, Sundance Film Festival, Toronto International Film Festival, and Tribeca Festival.

 Early life and education

 Aristidou was born and raised in Limassol, Cyprus.
 She holds a Bachelor of Fine Arts in Film and History of Art from Pratt Institute in New York, and a Master of Fine Arts in Film Directing from NYU Tisch School of the Arts.
 In 2016, she founded her production company One Six One Films operating in Cyprus and internationally.
 She has been selected to participate at the Cannes Cinéfondation Residence, and the TIFF Talent Lab, while also winning the Jerusalem Sam Spiegel Scriptwriter Lab's Emerging Filmmaker Prize.